By Norman Manzon

-3. After Yeshua's ascension He commanded His disciples to wait in Jerusalem until they were baptized by the Spirit.
+3. After His ascension, He commanded His disciples to wait in Jerusalem until they were baptized by the Spirit.

 1. Truly, O Theophilus, I made the first report as to all things that Yeshua began both to do and teach 2. until the day He was taken up, having given directions to the apostles whom He chose, through the Holy Spirit; 3. to whom He also presented Himself living after His suffering by many infallible proofs, being seen by them through forty days, and speaking of the things pertaining to the kingdom of God.
 4. And having met with them, He commanded them not to depart from Jerusalem, but to await the promise of the Father which you heard from Me.
 5. For John truly baptized with water, but you shall be baptized in the Holy Spirit not many days from now.

-Spirit baptism had not yet occurred even at this point in time after Yeshua's ascension.
-The formation of the body was yet future.
+Spirit baptism had not yet occurred even at this point in time after His ascension.

 38. He who believes on Me, as the Scripture has said, "Out of his belly shall flow rivers of living water."
 39. (But He spoke this about the Spirit, which they who believed on Him should receive; for the Holy Spirit was not yet given, because Yeshua was not yet glorified.)